reuttaldev/Machine-Learning/README.md

 4. LinearRegression RMSE = 215.5452
 ```

-The RMSE for the training data were 64.76.
+The RMSE for the training data was 64.76.

 # Logistic regression

 ## Stochastic gradient descent
 In [sgd_logistic_regression.py](Logistic%20Regression/sgd_logistic_regression.py), I train a logistic regression model using mini-batch stochastic gradient descent (SGD).
 The linear combination of inputs is passed through the **sigmoid function** to produce class probabilities between 0 and 1.
-The model minimizes the average MLE (maximum likelihood estimate), which is the same as minimizing the minus log likelihood (if we assume P follows normal distribution).
+The model minimizes the average MLE (maximum likelihood estimate), which is the same as minimizing the minus log likelihood (if we assume P follows a normal distribution).
 **Example usage:**
 `python "Logistic Regression\sgd_logistic_regression.py" --data_size=95 --test_size=45 --batch_size=5 --epochs=9 --learning_rate=0.5 --plot`
 **Example output:**